matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 SAS verification is a user-friendly key verification process built off the common framework outlined above.
-SAS verification is intended to be a highly interactive process for users, and as such exposes verfiication methods which are easier for users to use.
+SAS verification is intended to be a highly interactive process for users, and as such exposes verification methods which are easier for users to use.

 The verification process is heavily inspired by Phil Zimmermann's ZRTP key agreement